 Soft, pared-back panels sum up restrained Edwardian utility, while the key to successfully incorporating more contemporary designs lies in simply ensuring the overall look still remains in keeping with your property.

-Are you inspired by Downtown Abbey’s kitchen?
-Martin Moore specialises in bespoke quintessential English designs, all handcrafted at its workshop in Yorkshire.
+Martin Moore specialises in bespoke quintessential English designs, all handcrafted in Yorkshire.
 This Classic kitchen, handpainted in Light Cream, epitomises turn-of-the-century styling, and is priced from £35,000.

 The brainchild of Dani Murru and Naomi Doran, Relic Interiors uses mainly recycled timber to create bespoke kitchens in its London studio.
 The timbers are ethically sourced and each design is unique.
 Prices start from around £1,800 for a 100cm base unit.